userlorax/BLE-SEC/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Non-Commercial Use License.
+You are free to use, modify, and distribute this project **for non-commercial purposes**.
+For commercial use, please contact us.

 ---